yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Ep58 — Whispering Flats · Kassia Night (~8K words)**
 Direction: Crystalline plains, triboluminescence, nighttime light river.
-**★ Kassia's Middle Loop (Daytime Desert Section - Echo of Ep57's Not-Correction):** Kassia is on primary.
+**★ Kassia's Intermediate Loop (Daytime Desert Section - Echo of Ep57's Not-Correction):** Kassia is on primary.
 A crosswind—not strong; Anna would have waited for it to pass if she were on primary.
 Kassia raises her hand—to make corrections—**pausing for half a second**.
 The memory of Ep57 is in her hand.
 Then old habits win.
 She still makes the corrections.
 A little lighter than usual—but she does it.
 The wind itself is returning.
 Kassia's corrections and the wind's natural corrections overlap—a slight over-correction, and the airship shakes.
 Anna felt the tremor.
 She didn't say anything.
 Intermediate ring design: Kassia tried not fixing it → good.
 Now fixing it → worse.
 The Ep60 winch with graduated tension has a thicker foundation.